-I served mine with homemade raspberry jam and a little butter; you could even add some whipped cream for a treat.
-However, although they taste amazing with all the additional touches, they are also pretty good on their lonesome!
+I served mine with homemade raspberry jam (but strawberry or berry chia jam would also work amazingly well) and a little butter.
+You could even add a touch of whipped cream and make them a special treat.
+However, although they taste amazing with all the additional touches, they are also pretty dang good all on their own.

 The measurements below made nine scones.

 - 50g (1/2 cup) oat flour (or grind up regular oats)

 - 1 teaspoon baking powder